meilisearch/documentation/references/indexes.md

 | **index_uid** | The index unique identifier |
 | **identifier** | The document <glossary word="attribute" /> of its unique identifier |

-The body take at least an index uid.
-The document identifier is optionnal.
+The body takes at least an index uid.
+The document identifier is optional.

 ```json
 {